-It is difficult to draw any hard conclusions from the overall results as we have no way of empirically evaluating the quality or types of alternations produced.
 Intuitively speaking, we would have expected lexical alternations to play a more prominent role.
-As men-tioned above, one reason for their low profile is annotational inconsistency, as evidenced by the different rankings of lexical alternations with and without semantic backing-off.
+As mentioned above, one reason for their low profile is annotational inconsistency, as evidenced by the different rankings of lexical alternations with and without semantic backing-off.
 One other factor alluded to above, is that the dictionary was always intended for machine translation, making translational sufficiency the absolute evaluation criterion on dictionary quality.
-Thus, that haz-imeru should have a single entry with English translation "start{TRANS}", but its lexical unaccusative alternate hazimaru have fully 21 separate entries each with a distinct English translation,5 is perhaps not disturbing to the system developer.
-It certainly does not help our case, however.
+Thus, that hazimeru should have a single entry with English translation "start{TRANS}" but its lexical unaccusative alternate hazimaru have fully 21 separate entries each with a distinct English translation,6 is perhaps not disturbing to the system developer, but it certainly does not help our case.